 - CFE 1.
 Develop public transportation options that link all areas of the City, are affordable to economically disadvantaged groups, and provide access to job opportunities and services.
 (See also Land Use and Transportation). - CFE 2.
-Increase the variety of housing options (i.e., housing type and number of bedrooms) to meet the needs of family and non-family households. - CFE 3.
+Increase the variety of housing options (i.e., housing type and number of bedrooms) to meet the needs of family and non-traditional households_including households with children. - CFE 3.
 Provide opportunities for seniors and persons with disabilities to live in affordable neighborhoods and housing to meet their special needs (e.g., mobility). - CFE 4.
 Locate emergency services within close proximity to all neighborhoods and continue to improve community outreach and relationships between police and neighbors.
 (See also City Facilities and Services). - CFE 5.
 Increase access to educational opportunities for higher education, technical education and vocational training in Austin area public schools, colleges, universities, and other educational facilities.
 Match job training with current and expected employment needs for existing and emerging "target industries." - CFE 6.
 Increase the availability of continuing education. - CFE 7.
 Work with the school districts on planning for long-range student population growth from kindergarten through high school.
 Maintain and/or secure new educational facilities to support the direction set by the Imagine Austin Comprehensive Plan. - CFE 8.
 Improve educational opportunities for marginalized populations. - CFE 9.
-Increase the availability of quality child care, after school, and preschool programs for low and middle income households. - CFE 10.
+Increase the availability of quality early education, child care, after school, and preschool programs for all residents, especially low and middle income households and families with children with disabilities. - CFE 10.
 Enact land use and other planning policies that enhance the quality of life for families with children and promote family-friendly neighborhoods and services. - CFE 11.
-Increase dense, compact family-friendly housing in the urban core by creating standards guiding and incentivizing private interests to create more family-friendly development. - CFE 12.
-Improve access to child care services.
+Increase dense, compact family-friendly housing in the urban core by creating standards and guidelines that encourage private interests to create more family-friendly development. - CFE 12.
+Improve access to quality child care services near homes and workplaces.